-Our laboratory is interested in the neurogenetics and genomics of behavior in health and disease.
-We utilize a variety of techniques spanning from human molecular genetics and informatics to mouse behavioral neuroscience and neuroanatomy.
-We also continue both to develop novel methods for transgenesis, gene manipulation, and RNA profiling of the brain.
-We use these tools to develop mouse models, particularly those that mimic genetic variations we’ve identified from human patient populations, with the goal of trying to understand the cellular and molecular underpinnings of behavior, in health and in disease.
-We are particularly focused on the neurodevelopmental disorder of autism.
-Based on human genetics and cell specific expression profiling we have successfully identified genes regulating behaviors ranging from social communication to sleep homeostasis.
-We are now expanding these efforts to try and uncover the neurobiology mediating the effects of these genes.
+Our laboratory is interested in the genetics and genomics of behavior in health and disease.
+We utilize a variety of techniques, including human molecular genetics, informatics, mouse behavior, in vitro and in vivo neuroscience, and neuroanatomy.
+We are continuously developing novel methods for transgenesis, gene manipulation, and transcriptional profiling of the brain.
+These tools help us to develop mouse models for discovery and modeling of genetic variations based on human patient populations, in order to understand the cellular and molecular underpinnings of behavior.
+We are particularly focused on neurodevelopmental conditions, including the autism spectrum.

 We study intellectual and developmental syndromes to better understand how gene expression differences can change the trajectory of neural development.
 We believe that a better understanding of the basic science behind syndromic conditions has the potential to give patients and families more agency and options in addressing their unique challenges.
 We also are very interested to understand and be informed by the needs of the families themselves, and welcome engagement with the community of the syndromes we work on.
 Our specific applications of these methods currently span six different, inter-related areas of research:

 Transcriptional and translational regulation, and its dysregulation in neuropsychiatric and neurodevelopmental conditions: